McGillOutdoorsClub/reservations/CONTRIBUTING.md

 In terms of the commit message, we recommend the following:
 * The first line should summarize the impact of the commit and should be less than 80 characters.
 Note that this will likely go into the Changelog as well.
 * Leave the second line blank
-* The third line should reference the issue this PR resolves, either `issue #xxx` if you're just mentioning the issue or `closes #xxx` if you're closing an issue.
+* The third line should reference the issue this PR resolves, either `issue #1234` if you're just mentioning the issue or `closes #1234` if you're closing an issue.
   * If you don't have an issue to reference, make sure you don't need to open one before opening the PR.
 * Use bullet points on the following lines to elaborate on your brief description